 Hajar Hamdaoui is a Moroccan journalist.
 She received her BA in Journalism and Communication from l’Institut Supérieur de l’Information et de la Communication (Journalism Institute in Rabat).
 She received her MA in Media and Cultural Studies from Doha Institute for Graduate Studies in Qatar.
 She is currently a Ph.D. researcher in Mohammed V University of Rabat, in the field of Media and Communication.

-A Yemeni journalist, graduated from Sana'a University, Media Faculty in 2008 and has worked in the Yemeni press since 2007.
+Helal Aljamra is a Yemeni journalist who graduated from Sana'a University, Media Faculty in 2008 and has worked in the Yemeni press since 2007.

 He worked as an editor for the Yemeni newspaper Al-Nida.
 In 2010 he was appointed Editor-in-Chief of the same newspaper.
 He co-founded the Yemeni Parliamentary Observatory and worked as a press editor for the Al Marsad website in 2009.

 He carried out numerous investigations and worked on the enforced disappearance cases during the Yemeni wars (Saada war 2009-2010), which provoked great reactions as well as press inquiries about Yemeni prisons and abuses.

 He was awarded the second best news article Award at the 12th session of a competition organized by the Center for Arab Women for Training and Research «Kawther», based in Tunisia in 2014.